julio-cfa/EncDec/README.md

 ```

-Feel free to change the scripts and adapt it to suit you better.
+Feel free to change the scripts and adapt it to suit your needs better.